Technical-DRG/Technical-DRG-Archives/docs/game-mechanics/weapons-overclocks/bullets-of-mercy.md

     Title Update 36, Patch 6

+For Bullets of Mercy breakpoints, see [GK2 Breakpoints: AISE vs BoM](./../../data/gk2-bp-aise-vs-bom.md).

 ## What Triggers Bullets of Mercy Bonus Damage?

 The OC's in game description states that